Buto/bitfield-functor/README.md

      std::uint16_t                        : 11;   // fill to 16 bits
 };
 ```
-I refer to the fields within the bitfield (e.g., energize_vac_solenoid2, et al), as _named fields_.
+I will refer to the fields with identifiers (meaning all fields in the bitfield execpt for the _filler_ field) as _named fields_.

 Each functor is implemented via a partial template specialization.
 Each functor manages exactly one named field.
 Each functor is defined in its own _partial template specialization_.
 Consequently, each named field gets its own partial template specialization.

-These partial template specialization only have a single parameter: a unique type only used to select it out of the list of available partial template specializations.
+These partial template specialization only have a single parameter: a unique type only used to select it from the set of available partial template specializations.

+## Annoyances:

+1. Each field within the bit-field requires its own partial specialization of the class template, even if there are two fields with exactly the same usage (scenario: each of the two vacuum solenoids had a distinct field.)
+This annoyed because it meant code duplication, which defeats the recommendation to keep your code DRY.

+2. I needed to introduce extra types just to create distinct partial specialization for each named field.
+The field names themselves were inadequate for this purpose because they were the same type (std::uint16_t) and each partial specialization requires a distinct type.
+This annoyed because I had to declare additional, otherwise pointless type just because of the way partial specialization works.

 ```
 //-------- These typedefs only exist to instantiate partial specializations ----------